It’s hard not to be a fan of clematis.

 Spend a bit of time preparing a planting hole, give them permanent support right away, provide plenty of sunshine, keep the roots cool, and keep them cut back for the first year.

 And of course, remember our pruning tip – the earlier they bloom, the less you need to prune.
+Come winter, make sure you read our guide to clematis winter care to protect your vines from frost and freezing temperatures.

 After that, they’ll perform like champions.
 Then you can sit back and relish their sprawling, exuberant, massive display of flowers!